Teodor92/personal-site/_posts/2023-12-01-creating-an-amasing-github-profile.md

 Do you want to go a step further?
 Why not create a personal website that can host you CV?
 Or portfolio?
 Blog?
 Or why not everything?

 This very easily achievable using GitHub pages and Jekyll.
 My personal favorite is the [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/) theme.
 It's easy to use, looks great and has a ton of features.
 You can see it in action on my personal website - [https://teodorkurtev.com/](https://teodorkurtev.com/). (a.k.a. the website you are currently on 😆)

+## Conclusion

+In conclusion, creating an amazing GitHub profile is not as hard as it sounds.
+It just takes some time and effort to make sure that you have all of the relevant information on your profile.
+If you follow these steps, then you should be able to create an amazing GitHub profile that will help you stand out from the crowd.
+Good luck!